Updated May 30, 2023

 - More responsibilities

-- Better work environment (fewer office politics, better benefits etc.)
+- Healthy work environment (fewer workplace politics, better benefits, etc.)

 In more than 90% of the job change cases, an increase in salary is a primary factor motivating the job change.

 However, to their dismay, many candidates find that the jump they thought they were getting when they joined is negligible.

 A person must be very careful when comparing the salary numbers between the existing and the new company offers.
 The candidate must look at the benefits and add them to the salary for a final comparison picture.

 Given below is a list of benefits that one should consider.